Pluralistic Counsellor, PGDip, BACP Registered

 A 60 minute session is £45.

-Payment accepted by cash or card at the end of each session.
-Payment for telephone sessions is made by Paypal or bank transfer.
+Payment accepted by cash or card at the end of each in-person session.
+Payment for telephone/online sessions is required 24 hours before the appointment and made by bank transfer.